telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/configure-project-wizard.md

 ### Visual Themes

-The first page of the **Project Configuration Wizard** enables you to change the visual theme of your Telerik UI for ASP.NET MVC application.
+The first page of the **Project Configuration Wizard** enables you to change the visual theme of your Progress&reg; Telerik&reg; UI for ASP.NET MVC application.

 **Figure 1.
 Visual theme configuration page of the Project Configuration Wizard**